-A facelift in Mexico City could be the answer if you are concerned about the growing signs of aging, and are looking at an affordable way of doing it.
+A facelift in Mexico City could be the answer if you are concerned about the growing signs of aging and are seeking a more affordable way of undergoing surgery.

-Facelifts are generally performed in order to minimize wrinkles, lines and sagging that appear on the face as a person grows older.
+Facelifts are generally performed in order to minimize wrinkles, lines and sagging skin that appear on the face as you grow older.
 Since our skin also tends to lose its elasticity with time, the skin starts to sag around different parts of the face.
-A facelift is used to make the skin smooth and taught once more from around the middle of the face, as well as the neck and jowls.
+A facelift helps the skin return to a smooth condition, tighter once more from around the middle of the face, as well as the neck and jowls.

-Whether or not you want to undergo a facelift is a highly personal decision, and one that should be made after due consultation with the surgeon.
-This is mostly sought after by people in their middle age, who want to retrieve the youthfulness of their past years and look young and rejuvenated once more.
+Whether or not you want to undergo a facelift is a highly personal decision and one that should be made after due consultation with your surgeon.
+This and similar procedures are mostly sought by people in their middle years who want to retrieve the youthfulness of their past years and look young and rejuvenated once more.

 However, before you opt for this surgery, it is imperative you have a clear idea of what this surgery can and cannot deliver.
 While it does make one look younger and improve the overall look, it is not possible for this procedure to change one’s facial features entirely.
 Likewise, your doctor may determine that you don’t really need to get a facelift, since some people can benefit from other, more simple procedures instead, such as injectable fillers, or even from a more specific surgery such as eye bag removal.